Raunak24BCE10967/oss-audit-24BCE10967/README.md

 ---

-📦 Future Improvements
+## 📦 Future Improvements

-- Add more automation scripts
+- Add more advanced automation scripts
-- Improve log analysis with advanced filters
+- Improve log analysis with filters
-- Integrate MySQL queries in scripts
+- Integrate MySQL queries into scripts
-- Create a simple interface for better usability
+- Build a simple interface for easier use

 ---

-## Conclusion
+## 📌 Conclusion

-This project helped in understanding both the theoretical and practical aspects of open-source software.
+This project helped in understanding both theoretical and practical aspects of open-source software.
-Working with MySQL and Linux commands provided a better idea of how real systems operate.
+Working with MySQL and Linux commands provided a better understanding of real system operations.

-It also showed how open-source tools are not only free to use, but also open for learning, modification, and improvement.
+It also highlighted how open-source tools provide not only free access but also the freedom to learn, modify, and improve software.